-- 1. demonstrate knowledge of the political, economic, social, religious, intellectual, and artistic experiences of peoples around the world over time; recognize the influence of global forces and identify their connections to local and national developments - 2. understand how decisions made in the past continue to shape society and political discourse and in writing Learning Outcomes updated 12/2/13

-3. demonstrate familiarity with the historical literature and with conflicting interpretations of the past - historiography

-- 4. weigh and interpret evidence and present a sustained argument supported by historical evidence; use the tools of social science research statistical and qualitative in formulating a research topic, collecting and analyzing evidence, and presenting results - 5. demonstrate the ability to effectively communicate historical knowledge and reasoning orally
+- 1. demonstrate knowledge of the political, economic, social, religious, intellectual, and artistic experiences of peoples around the world over time; recognize the influence of global forces and identify their connections to local and national developments - 2. understand how decisions made in the past continue to shape society and political discourse - 3. demonstrate familiarity with the historical literature and with conflicting interpretations of the past historiography - 4. weigh and interpret evidence and present a sustained argument supported by historical evidence; use the tools of social science research statistical and qualitative in formulating a research topic, collecting and analyzing evidence, and presenting results - 5. demonstrate the ability to effectively communicate historical knowledge and reasoning orally and in writing

-"Bachelor of Arts in History
+Bachelor of Arts in History